emarifer/goCMS/README.md

 ```bash
 make run-containers
 ```
 The above will create an Ubuntu:jammy image and, within that OS, will install Golang, Goose, A-H.Templ and Air.
-Next, from said image and the mariadb:jammy image, you will create and start two containers: one containing the `goCMS` app, serving on port `8080`, and another one serving the `mariadb` database internally (although it also exposes port 3306 to the outside of the container).
+Next, from said image and the mariadb:jammy image, you will create and start two containers: one containing the `goCMS` app, serving on port `8080`, and another one serving the `mariadb` database internally.
 This will also run the migrations automatically to setup the database!

 To stop and eliminate both containers we will execute the following in another terminal: